-What is a hotel occupancy rate?
+What is occupancy rate?

 The occupancy rate of your hotel is based on the number of rooms you have filled.
 You can look at this figure by day, week, month, or even longer.
 The rate will be different depending on the length of time you consider.